sbi-dev/sbi/docs/docs/tutorial/markdown_files/01_gaussian_amortized.md

 As it can be seen, the posterior samples are centered around `[-1,-1,-1]` in each dimension.
 This makes sense because the simulator always adds `1.0` in each dimension and we have observed `x_o_1 = [0,0,0]`.

-Since the learned posterior is amortized, we can also draw samples from the posterior given the second observation without having to re-run interence:
+Since the learned posterior is amortized, we can also draw samples from the posterior given the second observation without having to re-run inference:

 ```python